grantcodes/Developer-Share-Buttons/README.md

 # Developer Share Buttons

-A super lightweight social sharing solution.
-No JavaScript.
-No images.
-No CSS.
+A super lightweight social sharing solution using either the Web Share API or simple sharing links.

 ## Description